ScienceCore/climaterisk/book/proposal.md

----
-title: Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud
+# Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud
-short_title: TOPS-T Proposal
----

 :::{seealso}
 This text is excerpted from the original project proposal: